 Written music is a system that allows us to share music without using recordings – it’s a system that looks more complicated than it is in reality.
 In its most basic form, it allows us to understand which notes to play and how long each note should be played for.

 While traditional music is an aural culture where tunes are generally learnt by ear, reading music is a useful additional skill to learn.
-It allows you to learn tunes from books, or remind yourself how a particular tunes starts, or find specific notes that you’ve struggled to work out from recordings or other people’s playing.
+It allows you to learn tunes from books, or remind yourself how a particular tunes starts, or find specific notes in a tune that you’ve struggled to work out from recordings or other people’s playing.

 To be able read written music we need to understand the conventions that are used to convey the pitch of the note and the length of the note.
-We’ll look at each of these separately below.
+I’ll look at each of these separately below.